Azure-Samples/azure-search-power-skills/Text/PresidioPIIAnonymization/README.md

       }
     ```

-    Set the following values in the[variables](deployment/webapp/variables.tf)
+    Set the following values in the [variables](deployment/webapp/variables.tf)
     file:

     ```bash